SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/PTFSpot/README.md

 ## Output description

-TFBS detection module gives output in following format
+TFBR detection module gives output in following format:

-1. ABF1_genomic_sequence.txt = TF binding regions result
+1. ABF1_genomic_sequence.txt = TF binding regions result.
+This output is a TFBR of length 160 bases, these binding regions could be harbouring binding sites for the given TF.
+Further motif and binding sites (TFBS) can be analysed using PTF-Vāc, which can be found at [here](https://scbb.ihbt.res.in/PTF-Vac).

 ## Citation

-Citation: Gupta S, Kesarwani V, Bhati U, Jyoti, Shankar R (2024) Deep co-learning on transcription factors and their binding regions attains impeccable universality in plants. bioRxiv 2024. <a href="https://doi.org/10.1101/2023.11.16.567355">Read research article here</a>.
+Citation: Gupta S, Kesarwani V, Bhati U, Jyoti, Shankar R (2024) PTFSpot: deep co-learning on transcription factors and their binding regions attains impeccable universality in plants.
+Briefings in Bioinformatics 2024. <a href="https://doi.org/10.1093/bib/bbae324">Read research article here</a>.